codezmr/webProject/README.md

 # webProject
 This project is Kind of Job portal website .
-Mane focus on backend side using java (Servlets)
+Main focus on backend side using java (Servlets)